• Skip to primary navigation

 A latch jar overfilled with whipped cream swirled above the rim of the jar and a spilling bowl of cashews behind.

-More Dairy-Free Sweets You Might Enjoy
+More Dairy-Free Sweets

-• Vegan Peaches And Cream
+• Dairy-Free Peaches And Cream

-• Easy Almond Flour Chocolate Chip Cookies (Vegan, GF)
+• Vegan Almond Flour Chocolate Chip Cookies

-• Easy Homemade Icing (Vegan, Naturally Coloured)
+• Easy Homemade Icing

-• Healthy Vegan Banana Cream Pudding With Turmeric
+• Healthy Vegan Banana Cream Pudding

 A woman in a pink and white striped shirt dipping a small wooden spoon into a heaping jar of cashew whipped cream and a pink container holding matching utensils in the background.